ocaml/merlin/doc/dev/ARCHITECTURE.md

 Analysis offers different tools to work on the result of typechecking (produced by the kernel).
 These are independent of an OCaml version, each typechecker comes with modules abstracting the differences.

-`browse.ml`: help navigation in typedtree, mainly answering "what is around this position?"
-`browseT.ml`: uniform traversal of typedtree, wrapping `Browse_node` `browse_misc.ml`: tools too small to deserver their own module (tail calls annotations, printing ...)
+`browseT.ml`: uniform traversal of typedtree, wrapping `Browse_node` `browse_misc.ml`: tools too small to deserve their own module (tail calls annotations, printing ...)
 `ocamldoc.ml`: get documentation associated to a definition `typedtrie.ml`: quick lookup of OCaml paths `type_utils.ml`: light wrapper over some functions of OCaml typer